OREJAH/nd00333_AZMLND_Optimizing_a_Pipeline_in_Azure-Starter_Files/README.md

  ## AutoML

-The automl pipeline produced its best performing model known as Voting Ensemble at the 40th iteration of the experiment with an accuracy of 0.9180576631259484, it is a useful technique which comes especially handy when a single model shows some kind of bias.
+The automl pipeline produced its best performing model known as Voting Ensemble at the 33rd iteration of the experiment with an AUC_weighted value of 0.9496099681514523, it is a useful technique which comes especially handy when a single model shows some kind of bias.
 The Voting Ensemble estimates multiple base models and uses voting to combine the individual predictions to arrive at the final ones.

 The AutoML workflow diagram is seen below: